Netflix/spectator-go/README.md

   measurements.
 - `spectator.Clock` has been removed.
 Use the standard `time` package instead.
 - `spectator.Config` has been greatly simplified.
-    - If you're using file based configuration, `"common_tags"` has been renamed to `"sidecar.common-tags"`.
 - `spectator.Registry` no longer has a `Start()` function.
 It is now automatically started when created.
 - `spectator.Registry` no longer has a `Stop()` function.
 Instead, use `Close()` to close the registry.
 Once the registry is closed, it can't be started again.